murphywaggoner/Math-208-Intro-to-Data-Science/Case Studies.md

 This open-ended case study asks you to use text manipulation and regular expressions to gather information from a set of tweets and the State of the Union speeches from 1790 to 2012.
 Dr. James D. Wilson of University of San Francisco wrote the [questions](https://github.com/murphywaggoner/Intro-Data-Science/blob/master/Code_Demonstrations/Case%20Study%202/CaseStudy2.pdf) and gathered the [data](https://github.com/murphywaggoner/Intro-Data-Science/tree/master/Data).

+## UN Voting Data

+This case study is an exploratory data analysis of historical voting data from the General Assembly of the United Nations and goes through tidying, visualizing, and modeling.
+This case study is a free part of a Data Camp course on Exploratory Data Analysis in R..
+Sources include the [lectures for the course](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) and the [course notes](https://rpubs.com/williamsurles/299664) from the  written by William Surles.
+To get to the lectures on the course page, scroll down until you get to "Data Cleaning and Summarizing with R."